 DMI’s role: DMI is part of the High Latitude center (in cooperation with met.no) responsible for the production and distribution of the OSI SAF Sea Ice products, in particular: global sea ice concentration, global sea ice emissivity, medium resolution ice drift, and ice surface temperature.

 Period: Mar.
 2012 - Feb.
-2017 (Continuous Development and Operational Phase 2).
+2022, CDOP-3 (Continuous Development and Operational Phase 3).

-Collaborators: EUMETSAT, met.no, Meteo-France, IFREMER, KNMI.
+Collaborators: EUMETSAT, MET Norway, Meteo-France, IFREMER, KNMI.

-Project aims: The Satellite Application Facility on Ozone and Atmospheric Chemistry Monitoring (O3M SAF) produces, archives, validates and disseminates ozone and atmospheric chemistry products, to support the services of the EUMETSAT Member States in weather forecasting, as well as monitoring of ozone depletion, air quality and surface UV radiation.
+Project aims: The Satellite Application Facility on Atmospheric Composition Monitoring (AC SAF) produces, archives, validates and disseminates ozone and atmospheric chemistry products, to support the services of the EUMETSAT Member States in weather forecasting, as well as monitoring of ozone depletion, air quality and surface UV radiation.

-DMI’s role: DMI is responsible for the production, validation and dissemination of the Near Real Time UV index products (uv-saf.dmi.dk).
+DMI’s role: DMI is responsible for the production, validation and dissemination of the Near Real Time UV index products.

 ROM SAF (EUMETSAT Radio Occultation Meteorology Satellite Apllication Facilities)